theninthsky/client-side-rendering/README.md

 + const Pokemon = lazyPrefetch(() => import(/* webpackChunkName: "pokemon" */ 'pages/Pokemon'))
 ```

-Now every page will be prefetched (but not executed) 200ms after the browser's _load_ event.
+Now all pages will be prefetched (but not executed) 200ms after the browser's _load_ event.

 ## Deploying